Here’s the third in a series of tutorials on Photo Ephemeris Web.

 But when?
-We can use the grey pin to find out.
+We can use the secondary pin to find out.

 What does this number tell us?
 As mentioned, the data displayed in the geodetics panel is referenced in terms of travel from the red pin position to the grey pin position.
 So let’s look at the geodetics panel information from left to right in more detail:

 - Distance: distance is the shortest point-to-point distance along a great circle from the red pin to the grey pin.
 The distance from the red to the grey pin is 4,302 ft - the distance accounts for any change in elevation along the sightline.

 - Δ El: elevation refers to height above mean sea level.
 The change in elevation is measured from the red pin to the grey pin.
-The change in elevation from the red to the grey pin is +1391ft
+The change in elevation from the red to the grey pin is +1386 ft

-Note: the elevation angle is not exactly what you’d get by dividing the elevation change by the distance and calculating the inverse tangent: a simple 'flat earth' calculation does not account for the curvature of the Earth’s surface or effects of refraction.
+Note: the altitude is not exactly what you’d get by dividing the elevation change by the distance and calculating the inverse tangent: a simple 'flat earth' calculation does not account for the curvature of the Earth’s surface or effects of refraction.
 The difference is small, but increases with greater distance.

-OK, now we know what we’re looking at, let’s find out the altitude of the sun when it passes through the same bearing at the peak of Little Baldy, where the grey pin is positioned.
+Now we know what we’re looking at, let’s find out the altitude of the Sun when it passes through the same bearing at the peak of Little Baldy, where the grey pin is positioned.

-Start by estimating when you think the sun will disappear behind the ridge, just pick a time, say around 6:20 p.m., and move time accordingly.
+Start by estimating when you think the Sun will disappear behind the ridge - just pick a time, say around 6:15 p.m., and adjust the time using the time slider.

-Note, you can advance the time slider in ten second increments by clicking on the time slider then using the keyboard left and right cursor keys.
-By advancing the time slider bit by bit the sun azimuth line will align with the pin bearing line (and, therefore with the summit of Little Baldy) at around 6:26 p.m.
+You can advance the time slider in ten second increments by clicking on the time slider 'thumb' then using the keyboard left and right cursor keys.
+By advancing the time slider bit-by-bit, the Sun azimuth line will align with the pin bearing line - and therefore with the summit of Little Baldy - at around 6:27 p.m.

 But will it be visible from our red pin position?

-We know the peak of Little Baldy lies at +18.87° from the red pin.
-Looking at the sun’s altitude in the Details panel, you can see that it lies at +21.49°, that’s +2.62° above the peak of Little Baldy.
+We know the peak of Little Baldy lies at +18.79° from the red pin.
+Looking at the Sun’s altitude in the geodetics panel, you can see that it lies at +21.33°, a couple of degrees higher than the summit of Little Baldy.

-So, the sun would still be visible at 6:26 p.m. from our spot on the shore of Lower Macey Lake, assuming the ridge line is indeed the blocking feature in the sightline.
+So, the Sun will still be visible at 6:27 p.m. from our spot on the shore of Lower Macey Lake, assuming the ridge line is indeed the blocking feature in the sightline.

 Let’s start by moving the time slider a little later to 6:40 p.m.
-The sun’s azimuth moves around closer to the sunset azimuth.
+The Sun’s azimuth moves around closer to the sunset azimuth.
 Look at its apparent altitude: it is lower in the sky.
-Drag the grey pin a little farther to the north-east along the ridge line to sit on top of the sun’s azimuth line again.
+Drag the grey pin a little farther to the northeast along the ridge line to sit on top of the Sun’s azimuth line again.
 Note your apparent altitude from the red pin to the grey.
-The sun’s altitude is still slightly greater than the apparent altitude from the red pin to the grey, so the sun is still visible front the red pin position.
+The Sun’s altitude is around +18.78° and the geodetics apparent altitude is +18.77° - the Sun is just setting behind the ridge.

 You’ll need to apply some judgment here and look at the contours of the topographic map (it’s difficult to do using other non-topographic map types) and see where the sensible test points should be.
 We’ll look at this in more detail below.

-Note: Slight variations in the positions of the pins, yields slightly different results.
-So be prepared, and get to your destination early!
+Note: Slight variations in the positions of the pins yield slightly different results.
+Always be prepared and arrive at your shooting destination early!